What Is WordPress

 There are thousands of free themes available here, plus many reputable theme stores that offer premium WordPress themes.

-Also, check out these two massive lists of the best themes available on the web overall:
+Also, check out this list of the best WordPress themes available on the web overall.

 What’s next?